-- 1.1 A detailed 'kickstart' permission was granted on 5 October 2017 for High Path Phase 1 (reference 16/P3738) for 134 new homes (the Phase 1 Permission) (Document 13). - 1.2 An agreement dated 17 October 2017 pursuant to section 106 of the 1990 Act secured various obligations in relation to the Phase 1 Permission (Document 14).
-The Phase 1 Permission has been built out in full. - Outline planning permission granted on 29 April 2019 for High Path Phases 2-7 with reference 17/P1721) (Document 15) (subject to variations with references 21/P1932 granted to 19 July 2019 (Document 16), 21/P2806 granted on 21 January 2022 (Document 17) and 22/P1740 granted on 14 October 2022 (Document 18)) (the High Path Extant OPA).
-The current description of development reads: - "(with all matters reserved, except in relation to parameter plans) for the comprehensive phased regeneration of High Path Estate comprising demolition of all existing buildings and structures; providing up to 1570 residential units (C3 Use Class); provision of up to 9,900 sqm of commercial and community floorspace (including replacement and new floorspace, comprising: up to 2,700 sqm of Use Class A1 and/or A2, and/or A3 and/or A4 floorspace, up to 4,100 sqm of Use Class B1 (office) floorspace, up to 1,250 sqm of flexible work units (Use Class B1), up to 1,250 sqm of Use Class D1 (Community) floorspace; up to 600 sqm of Use Class D2 (Gym) floorspace); provision of new neighbourhood park and other communal amenity spaces, including children's play space; public realm, landscaping, lighting; cycle parking (including visitor cycle parking) and car parking (including within ground level podiums), associated highways and utilities works." - 1.4 Phases 2 7 of the High Path Estate (in respect of the High Path Extant OPA) and the outline planning permissions in respect of the Eastfields Estate and the Ravensbury Estate are subject to the S106 Agreement. - 1.5 Reserved matters in relation to the Extant OPA have been granted as follows: - 1.5.1 reference 19/P1852 for Phase 2 granted on 3 October 2019 for the construction of 113 homes and to which the Order relates (Document 19);
+- 1.1 A detailed 'kickstart' permission granted on 5 October 2017 for High Path Phase 1 (reference 16/P3738) for 134 new homes (the Phase 1 Permission) (Document 13). - 1.2 An agreement dated 17 October 2017 pursuant to section 106 of the 1990 Act secured various obligations in relation to the Phase 1 Permission (Document 14).
+The Phase 1 Permission has been built out in full. - 1.3 Outline planning permission granted on 29 April 2019 for High Path Phases 2-7 with reference 17/P1721) (Document 15) (subject to variations with references 21/P1932 granted to 19 July 2019 (Document 16), 21/P2806 granted on 21 January 2022 (Document 17) and 22/P1740 granted on 14 October 2022 (Document 18)).
+The current description of development reads:

+"(with all matters reserved, except in relation to parameter plans) for the comprehensive phased regeneration of High Path Estate comprising demolition of all existing buildings and structures; providing up to 1570 residential units (C3 Use Class); provision of up to 9,900 sqm of commercial and community floorspace (including replacement and new floorspace, comprising: up to 2,700 sqm of Use Class A1 and/or A2, and/or A3 and/or A4 floorspace, up to 4,100 sqm of Use Class B1 (office) floorspace, up to 1,250 sqm of flexible work units (Use Class B1), up to 1,250 sqm of Use Class D1 (Community) floorspace; up to 600 sqm of Use Class D2 (Gym) floorspace); provision of new neighbourhood park and other communal amenity spaces, including children's play space; public realm, landscaping, lighting; cycle parking (including visitor cycle parking) and car parking (including within ground level podiums), associated highways and utilities works".

+- 1.4 As mentioned above the Extant OPA S106 Agreement secured various obligations in relation to the Extant OPA (Document 27).
+This agreement also secured planning obligations in relation to outline plannings permissions granted in respect of the Eastfields and Ravensbury Estates and bound all three estates together in viability terms. - 1.5 Reserved matters in relation to the Extant OPA have been granted as follows: - 1.5.1 reference 19/P1852 for Phase 2 granted on 3 October 2019 for the construction of 113 homes and to which the Order relates (Document 19);

 - 1.5.2 reference 22/P0085 for Phase 2A granted on 31 March 2022 for the Nelson Grove Road Garages (Document 20).
-This permission has been built out; and - 1.5.3 reference 22/P2199 for Phase 3A granted on 12 December 2022 for the demolition of the existing houses at 50-60 Pincott Road and the provision of a multi-use games court including associated landscaping, lighting and highways work (Document 21). - 1.6 Temporary Phase 2A is now complete and a Certificate of Lawfulness of Existing Development (reference 22/P1653) was granted by the Council on 13 August 2022 confirming the implementation of the Extant OPA (Document 22). - 1.7 A reserved matters application for Phases 3B and 3C (which will include demolition of the buildings in Phase 4) was validated on 10 January 2023 and allocated reference number 22/P3688 for: - "Demolition and site clearance and the construction of buildings for residential dwellings (and associated communal open space and play space), non-residential floor space, an energy centre, public open space comprising a new public square, public realm and landscaping works, cycle and car parking spaces together with associated highways and utilities works including underground refuse stores."
+This permission has been built out; and - 1.5.3 reference 22/P2199 for Phase 3A granted on 12 December 2022 for the demolition of the existing houses at 50-60 Pincott Road and the provision of a multi-use games court including associated landscaping, lighting and highways work (Document 21). - Phase 2A is now complete and a Certificate of Lawfulness of Existing Development (reference 22/P1653) was granted by the Council on 13 August 2022 confirming the implementation of the Extant OPA (Document 22). - 1.7 A reserved matters application for Phases 3B and 3C (which will include demolition of the buildings in Phase 4) was validated on 10 January 2023 and allocated reference number 22/P3688 for:

+"Demolition and site clearance and the construction of buildings for residential dwellings (and associated communal open space and play space), nonresidential floor space, an energy centre, public open space comprising a new public square, public realm and landscaping works, cycle and car parking spaces together with associated highways and utilities works including underground refuse stores."